Tributes pour in to 'Madame Ecosse' Winnie Ewing who has died

 "Those words, and that ambition for a better, brighter future, will resonate with people in Scotland more than ever - as we work to achieve Madame Ecosse's dream of an independent Scotland, thriving at the heart of Europe, and taking our rightful place on the world stage."

+Holyrood's Presiding Officer Alison Johnstone MSP said: “I am deeply saddened to learn of the passing of Winnie Ewing.
+Winnie was an inspiring and hugely influential politician and of course she was memorably the first person to chair the reconvened Scottish Parliament in 1999.

+"My thoughts, and all those at the Scottish Parliament, are with Annabelle, Fergus and the family during this very sad time.
+Flags at Holyrood will fly at half-mast as a mark of respect.”

-Former SNP leader and First Minister Alex Salmond was among the first to pay tribute to Mrs Ewing, who was known as Madame Ecosse.
+Former SNP leader and First Minister Alex Salmond also paid tribute to Mrs Ewing.

 "Her triumph in the Hamilton by-election of 1967 defined modern Scottish nationalism and started a period of unbroken parliamentary representation which has lasted more than half a century.